 How long does an Affidavit last?

 The Affidavit may not be older than three months, dating from the start date of travel ie. when presented.
-(On some pages on the DHA’s website it says four months.)
+(On some pages on the DHA’s website it says four months and in 2017 this was changed to six months.)
 The same affidavit will still be valid for the departure or return in relation to the same journey regardless of the period of the journey.

 I’m overseas and it’s yet another extra cost to get a Commissioner of Oaths to sign my Affidavit.